Napoleon Bonaparte (police officer)

-Napoleon Bonaparte (born 26 October 1965) is an Indonesian police officer who last served as the Head of the International Division of the Indonesian National Police.
+Napoleon Bonaparte (born 26 October 1965) is an Indonesian former police officer who last served as the Head of the International Division of the Indonesian National Police.
 Following his involvement in the Djoko Tjandra scandal, he was removed from office.
 He was brought to trial and sentenced to four years in prison.

 Early life and education

 Bonaparte was born on 26 October 1965 in South Sumatra, Indonesia.
 He graduated from the Indonesian Police Academy in 1988.

 Career

 Bonaparte began police service after graduating from the Indonesian Police Academy.
 While serving as Deputy Chief of Cengkareng Police in West Jakarta, Bonaparte was cast as Lieutenant Gusman, the main character of the soap opera Pedang Keadilan (The Sword of Truth), about the life of police officers, produced with the cooperation between the Indonesian National Police and Maheran Mukti Wiguna.

 Bonaparte received his first appointment as the head of the police resort of Ogan Komering Ulu Regency.
 Two years into his office, he was transferred to the South Sumatra Provincial Police as the deputy director of the investigation and criminal department.
 In 2009, Bonaparte received a promotion from the rank of Police Grand Commissioner Attendant to Police Grand Commissioner, and served as the director of the investigation and criminal department in the Yogyakarta Provincial Police.
 The directorate handled 97 cases in his first three months as director, including the discovery of 4,200 counterfeit gas stoves and 768 counterfeit gas cans in Sleman.
 At the end of his tenure in Yogyakarta, he initiated an operation aimed at countering the distribution of pirated and unlicensed software.